 This pump is an 80 Series, semi-open impeller, selfpriming centrifugal model with a suction check valve.
 The pump is designed for straight-in suction where the medium being pumped enters directly into the impeller eye.
 It is designed for handling most non-volatile, non-flammable liquids containing specified entrained solids.
-The basic material of construction for wetted parts is gray iron.
+The basic material of construction for wetted parts is gray iron, with a steel impeller shaft.
 The pump may be approved or modified for handling volatile, flammable liquids only by the Gorman-Rupp Company or an authorized distributor.